Guide to De Waterkant, Cape Town’s Coolest Area

 Where to go out in De Waterkant?

 As I mentioned earlier, De Waterkant is a LGBTQ+ hotspot in Cape Town.
 Even though this area is pretty small, there are a couple of gay bars around.
 One of the main ones in Cafe Manhattan, which is a bar-slash-restaurant that’s usually open until 1 am.
-It’s cheap and pretty chilled!
+It’s cheap and chilled out!

-Meanwhile, if you want to dance until the wee hours, head to Pink Candy.
+If you want to dance until the wee hours, head to Pink Candy.
 Formerly known as Pink Panther, they blast Cher here all night long.
-There’s a cover charge of R150, and it’s one of the few places in Cape Town that I actually think warrants this.
+There’s a cover charge of R100, and it’s one of the few places in Cape Town that I actually think warrants this.
 If you love cheesy tunes, you can’t go wrong here.

 Where to stay in De Waterkant?